 - (b) A workshop or an executive session of a public body in which a quorum is present that is held on the same day as a regularly scheduled public meeting of the public body may only be held at the location where the public body is holding the regularly scheduled public meeting unless: - (i) the workshop or executive session is held at the location where the public body holds its regularly scheduled public meetings but, for that day, the regularly scheduled public meeting is being held at different location; - (ii) any of the meetings held on the same day is a site visit or a traveling tour and, in accordance with this chapter, public notice is given; - (iii) the workshop or executive session is an electronic meeting conducted according to the requirements of Section 52-4-207; or - (iv) it is not practicable to conduct the workshop or executive session at the regular location of the public body's open meetings due to an emergency or extraordinary circumstances.

 52-4-202.
 Public notice of meetings - Emergency meetings.

-(1) A publi ic body s hall give not less than 24 hours 1 public not ice of eac ch meeting including g the me eting:
+(1) A publ ic body / shall g give not l ess that n 24 hours s public notice of each meeting includ ing the me eting: